Wuxia and Jianghu — Fairy Tale of the Adult World

 Twin of Brothers or Da Tang Shuang Long Zhuan, written by Huang Yi, is about the self-growth and accomplishments of two heroes.

-In the late Sui Dynasty (581 — 618), rebellious wars outburst all over the nation, and civilians were living in chaos and poverty.
+In the late Sui Dynasty (581 — 618), rebellious wars started all over the nation, and civilians lived in chaos and poverty.

-Kou Zhong and Xu Ziling are two orphans that grew up on street, close as brothers.
+Kou Zhong and Xu Ziling are two orphans who grew up on the street, close as brothers.

-To bring people a peaceful world, they complied with their long-term enemy, marshal, and Prince of Qin Li Shimin (599 — 649), and later assisted him to initiate the Xuanwumen Incident.
+To bring people a peaceful world, they complied with their long-term enemy, the marshal and Prince of Qin Li Shimin (599 — 649), and later assisted him in initiating the Xuanwumen Incident.